leudz/shipyard/guide/master/src/going-further/sparse-set.md

 ### Iteration

-To iterate over a single sparse set (i.e. iterate over all entities with some common component), we can simply iterate over the `dense` array.
+To iterate over a single sparse set, we can simply iterate over the `data` array.
 However, Shipyard also lets us iterate over multiple sparse sets.

 To iterate over multiple sparse sets, we first pick the shortest set (comparing the lengths of the `dense` arrays) and then iterate over the `dense` array of the shortest set.
 For each